vonglan/realearn-sy-presets/README.md

 ### Used controller elements
 - Layer A is for Analog Synth
+- The 8 encoders work in 9 banks
+- Pressing an encoder resets the parameter to a "neutral" value
 - The upper row of buttons is for selecting the first 8 banks
 - In the lower row
   - the 4 first buttons are for functions in the selected bank